quicwg/ops-drafts/draft-ietf-quic-manageability.md

 Limited RTT measurement is possible by passive observation of QUIC traffic;
 see {{sec-rtt}}.
 No passive measurement of loss is possible with the present wire image.
-Extremely limited observation of upstream congestion may be possible via the observation of CE markings on ECN-enabled QUIC traffic.
+Limited observation of upstream congestion may be possible via the observation of CE markings on ECN-enabled QUIC traffic.

+On-path devices can also make measurements of RTT, loss and other performance metrics when information is carried in an additional network-layer packet header (Section 6 of
+{{?I-D.ietf-tsvwg-transport-encrypt}} describes use of operations, administration and management (OAM) information).
+Using network-layer approaches also has the potential that common observation and analysis tools can be consistently used by multiple transport protocols.

 ## Stateful Treatment of QUIC Traffic {#sec-stateful}